ycx12341/1D-sim-res-revisit-2022/ABC BCD revisit 2022/README.md

 File **mean_var_ref.m** generates the summary statistics (mean & variance of each variable's concentration/density at non-zero integer timepoints in the domain) of the main reference dataset and store them in **mean_ver_obs.txt**.

-Folder **CV 1 data simulation** contains all the results regarding the perturbed datasets under the first level of perturbations (cv = 0.01).
+Folder **CV x data simulation** contains all the results regarding the perturbed datasets under the corresponding level of perturbations (cv = x).

 See the README.md file of each folder for more details.